Niki Haris

-Niki Haris (born April 17, 1962) is an American singer and dancer of pop, R&B, dance music and jazz, perhaps best known for having been one of Madonna's backing vocalists from 1987 to 2001, and as being the guest lead vocalist on various Snap! singles in the early 1990s.
+Niki Haris (born April 17, 1962) is an American singer and dancer of pop, R&B, jazz and dance music.
+She was one of Madonna's backing vocalists from 1987 to 2001, and the guest lead vocalist on various Snap! singles in the early 1990s.

 Early life and family

-Haris was born Gina Nichole Haire in Benton Harbor, Michigan on April 17, 1962, the daughter of Grammy Award nominated jazz artist Gene Harris.
+Haris was born Gina Nichole Haire in Benton Harbor, Michigan on April 17, 1962, the daughter of jazz musician Gene Harris.
 She attended college in Southern California before pursuing a singing career in amusement parks and clubs in the California area.

 Haris gave birth to a daughter, Jordan Ann, in 2003.
 The father is Club Nouveau member, producer, songwriter (and Karyn White's manager) Jay King.